 10. Articles of interest about how not and how to teach grammar from The Atlantic.

 Reading and spelling are inextricably linked and need to be taught together.
 Spelling is one those things that is just not taught well.
 Taking some misspelt words from writing the week before won’t cut it as a spelling list and neither will a list of words that come from any of the high frequency word lists.
 Spelling is a tricky beast and some are blessed with good spelling while others aren’t.
 To truly teach spelling children need to be involved in understanding how the alphabet system works and how 44 sounds and 26 letters form all of our words.

 Spelling takes time and for most who are not excellent spellers – practice!
 A spelling list needs to follow patterns.
-For example, it is easier for children to understand and comprehend a list of -ight words e.g. bright and light and then reinforcing and discussing in class that kite and bite are also the same sound, however, spelt differently and then moving onto words like height.
+For example, it is easier for children to understand and comprehend a list of words that all have the same sound e.g. same, stay, afraid and great all have the /ae/ sound.
 Playing with sounds and discussing how the sound system makes up words is far more beneficial than just sending random words home with no meaning.

 Here are 6 activities that are fun, quick to prep and will positively influence spelling.

 1.Best practice is to always use similar sounds and patterns in lists to aid meaning and comprehension.
 If that is not possible, why not group your words into similar sounds and learn group by group?
 If your child really does struggle, chat with your teacher about modifying the list to include one pattern only.
 Click here for the Sounds Write Lexicon.
 It is an amazing resource for teachers and parents.